lukewolcott/InTheResistance/README.md

 ## Week 1

 Looks at relative sizes of US Women's March protests on Jan 21, 2017.
+Uses a Python script to scrape a Wikipedia site and extract population data.

 See folder for data files and R markdown report, or read at: